ferieninsel001/ferieninsel001.github.io/README.md

 ## Contact

 Got questions?
 Wanna chat?
 Just wanna say hi?
-Feel free to open an issue here.
+Feel free to open an issue or join the discussion page.

 Thanks for stopping by! 😁